AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 ## Create and Insert Events into the Stream

 A single event is a data point in the Stream.
-An event object cannot be emtpy and should have atleast the key value of the Qi type for the event.
-Events are passed in json format.
-Here is the call to create a single event in a data stream in `QiClient.py`:
+An event object cannot be emtpy and should have at least the key value of the Qi type for the event.
+Events are passed in JSON format.
+The following code shows the call to create a single event in a data stream in `QiClient.py`:
 ```python
 	conn = http.HTTPSConnection(self.url)
 	conn.request("POST", self.__streamsBase + '/' + qi_stream.Id + self.__insertSingle,
 				 payload, self.__qi_headers())
 ```
 * qi_Stream.Id is the stream ID
-* payload is the event object in json format
+* payload is the event object in JSON format

-Inserting multiple values is similar, but the payload has list of events and the url for POST call is slightly different:
+Inserting multiple values is similar, but the payload has list of events and the URL for POST call is slightly different:
 ```python
 	conn = http.HTTPSConnection(self.url)
 	conn.request("POST", self.__streamsBase + '/' + qi_stream.Id + self.__insertMultiple,